akka/akka/akka-docs/src/main/paradox/remoting.md

 As you can see in the example above there are five things you need to add to get started:

  * Change provider from `local` to `remote`
  * Disable artery remoting.
-Artery become the default remoting implementation in `2.6.0`
+Artery is the default remoting implementation since `2.6.0`
  * Add host name - the machine you want to run the actor system on; this host name is exactly what is passed to remote systems in order to identify this system and consequently used for connecting back to this system if need be,